Cecilapp/Action/README.md

-# GitHub Action for Cecil
+# Build a Cecil static site

 A GitHub Action to build a static site with [_Cecil_](https://cecil.app) commands.